-The Egyptian Council for Foreign Affairs (ECFA) organized a meeting with Mrs. Nabila Makram the Minister of immigration and the Affairs of Egyptians Abroad on June 2 2016, as a rich forum to exchange ideas.
+The Council organized a meeting with Mrs. Nabila Makram, the Minister of state for immigration and Egyptian Expatriates’ Affairs , on 2nd June 2016, as a rich forum to exchange ideas.
 The Minister began the meeting by presenting the priorities of the Ministry's work and the challenges ahead.
 The attendees then made contributions including comments and suggestions based on their experience in working abroad and therefore their direct contact with issues that relate to the work of the Ministry.

 The issue of illegal immigration was also raised as it is widespread in most parts of the republic, especially in Upper Egypt.
-An important contribution was a reference to the population of Egyptians abroad valued at 2.7 million immigrants and nearly 630 thousand of which voted in the House of Representatives election.
-It was critical to record data of Egyptians overseas with the Department of Immigration.
-The issues raised and dialogues initiated in the meeting were varied and rendered this particular meeting one of the most important meetings the council has organized this year.
+An important contribution was a reference to the contradiction of counting the Egyptians abroad; while their number reached 2.7 millions immigrants according to the International Organization Of Migration, some alledges that their actual number is 630 thousands, who voted in the 2015 House of Representatives elections.
+It was critical to record data about the Egyptians abroad with the Department of Immigration.
+The issues raised and dialogues initiated in the meeting were varied and rendered this particular meeting one of the most important meetings the council has organized that year.